DUNE-DAQ/appfwk/docs/README.md

 ```
 A set of programming idioms developed over the first year of DAQ module development which, while not strictly necessary for implementing DAQ modules, have proven to be quite useful.
 They'll be described within the context of the functions above.
 Of course, you can also see them in action by looking at the source code of actual DAQ modules.

+### The DAQ module's constructor

+While of course all member data will be initialized here in a _technical_ (as opposed to logical) sense, in general the only things about a DAQ module instance which are meaningfully defined in its constructor are:
+1. Their command set, already discussed
+2. Its unique name, via the argument to its constructor

+A word needs to be said about the concept of a "unique name" here.
+Looking in [`DAQModule.hpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQModule.hpp), you'll see that the `DAQModule` base class itself inherits from an appfwk class called [`NamedObject`](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/NamedObject.hpp).
+The instances of any class which inherits from `NamedObject` will require unique names; while this of course would include DAQ modules as they inherit from `DAQModule`, [other types of class can require unique names as well](https://github.com/DUNE-DAQ/dfmodules/blob/a91706c214f9ae7f1cca0840af7d0381569be83f/src/dfmodules/TriggerInhibitAgent.hpp).

 ### The `init` function

 Already touched upon above, this function takes a `data_t` instance (i.e., JSON) to tell it what objects to make persistent over the DAQ module's lifetime.
 A very common example of this is the construction of the queues which will pipe data into and out of an instance of the DAQ module.
 A description of this common use case will illustrate a couple of very important aspects of DAQ module programming.

 When a DAQ module writer wants to bring data into a DAQ module, they'll want to pop data off a queue via the [`DAQSource` class](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQSource.hpp), and when they want to send data out of a DAQ module they'll want to push it onto a queue via the [`DAQSink` class](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQSink.hpp).
-Typically instances of these classes aren't "hardwired" into the DAQ module through creation in the constructor, but rather get built in the call to `init` based on the JSON configuration `init` receives.
+Typically instances of these classes aren't "hardwired" into the DAQ module through creation in the constructor.
+Instead, they get built in the call to `init` based on the JSON configuration `init` receives .
 A definition of `init`, then, can look like the following:
 ```
 void MyDaqModule::init(const data_t& init_data) {
     auto qi = appfwk::queue_index(init_data, {"name_of_required_input_queue"});
-    m_required_input_queue.reset(new dunedaq::appfwk::DAQSource<MyType_t>(qi["name_of_required_input_queue"].inst));
+    m_required_input_queue_ptr.reset(new dunedaq::appfwk::DAQSource<MyType_t>(qi["name_of_required_input_queue"].inst));
 }
 ```
-In the code above, the call to `queue_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/abd89ed3cba1f934d9df555727a1bf97d555d11e/src/DAQModuleHelper.cpp), returns a map which connects the names of queues with structs which reference the queues.
+In the code above, the call to `queue_index`, defined in [`DAQModuleHelper.cpp`](https://github.com/DUNE-DAQ/appfwk/blob/develop/src/DAQModuleHelper.cpp), returns a map which connects the names of queues with structs which reference the queues.
 It will throw an exception if any provided names don't appear - so in this case, if `name_of_required_input_queue` isn't found in `init_data`, an exception will be thrown.
-If that doesn't happen, then `m_required_input_queue`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
-When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType_t` off of `m_required_input_queue` for processing.
+If that doesn't happen, then `m_required_input_queue_ptr`, which here is an `std::unique` to a `DAQSource` of `MyType_t`s, gets pointed to a newly-allocated `DAQSource`.
+When the DAQ enters the running state, we could have `MyDaqModule` pop elements of `MyType_t` off of the queue pointed to by `m_required_input_queue_ptr` for processing.

+For a JSON file which (among other things) defines queues, see [this example](https://github.com/DUNE-DAQ/flxlibs/blob/15e256c0df102b1fc93802e9ed79a7cfd8c0ea4a/test/felix_wib2_readout.json), where the two main things to define for a queue are (1) its capacity (the maximum number of elements it can hold) and (2) its implementation.
+The two primary options for DAQ running are "FollySPSCQueue" (Single Producer Single Consumer) and "FollyMPMCQueue" (Multiple Producer Multiple Consumer), both implemented originally for Facebook but found useful for DUNE.

 ### The `do_conf` function